 elements in a periodic table column that have similar properties and the same amount of valence electrons.

 elements in a periodic table row which change properties in a predictable pattern.
 Each row represents a given amount of energy shells for electrons to be present in.

 a type of element that tends to be shiny, hard, malleable, ductile, and a good conductor

 a type of element that lacks most of the properties of metals and will bond with metals and non-metals

 a type of element that has some of the characteristics of metals and some of the characteristics of nonmetals

 made of one kind of matter and has definite properties, may be a single element or a compound

 a substance that cannot be broken into smaller pieces

 the "smallest piece of matter" that if broken into smaller pieces, loses its original properties

-the electrons in energy level that is farthest from the nucleus; that helps determine which elements atom will bond with.
+The electrons in the energy level that is farthest from the nucleus; that are involved in bonding during chemical reactions.